 Sole Managing Conservatorship

+Parents in Texas have two options for child custody: Sole Managing Conservatorship or Joint Managing Conservatorship.
 Sole managing conservatorship, otherwise known as sole custody, is when one parent is given full responsibility for making decisions on the child’s behalf.
-Such decisions include:

 - Medical/dental decisions and treatments

 - School attended